Greek riot police fire tear gas at Lesbos migrants | DW | 12.09.2020

-Migrants on the Greek island of Lesbos are angry at conditions after a catastrophic fire ripped through Europe's largest camp this week.
+Migrants on the Greek island of Lesbos are angry about conditions after a catastrophic fire ripped through a large camp set up to house them.
 Riot police responded with tear gas after some protesters threw stones.

 Greek riot police fired tear gas at protesting asylum seekers on Lesbos island on Saturday as tensions simmered following a huge blaze that ripped through Europe's largest migrant camp this week.